Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - Fewer drivers currently meet the new requirements

-- This is temporary as more drivers get licensed
+- This should ease as more drivers get licensed

-- Peak hours might have noticeably longer waits compared to normal times
+- Peak hours might mean a noticeably longer wait than usual

 d.
 Tips for Using Grab and Bolt